dmnfarrell/pandastable/README.md

 *What version of Python?*

-Python versions >=2.7 and >=3.3 are compatible.
-However python 3.4 is recommended if possible.
+Python versions >=2.7 and >=3.6 are compatible.
+Python 3 is recommended if possible.
 For a similar table widget that works without pandas dataframes and has minimal dependencies see the previous incarnation, tkintertable.

 *Why use Tkinter?*

 Tkinter is still the standard GUI toolkit for python though it is sometimes disliked for its outdated appearance (especially on linux) and somewhat limited widget set.
 However largely because this library is based on an older one called tkintertable for drawing the table, I have stuck with tkinter rather than start from scratch using another toolkit.

 *Is this just a half-baked spreadsheet?*

 Hopefully not.
 Some of the basic functions are naturally present since it's a table.
 But there is no point in trying to mimic a proper spreadsheet app. pandas can do lots of stuff that would be nice for a non-programmer to utilize and that might not be available in a spreadsheet application.

 *Are there other better tools for dataframe visualization?*

 This depends as always on what is required.
 The ipython notebook is good for interactive use. bokeh is an advanced interactive plotting tool using modern generation web technologies for in browser rendering.
 This can handle dataframes.
 The goal of this project is to use DataFrames as the back end for a table widget that can be used in a desktop appplication.

 ## The DataExplore application

 Installing the package creates a command *dataexplore* in your path.
 Just run this to open the program.
 This is a standalone application for data manipulation and plotting meant for education and basic data analysis.
 See the home page for this application at http://dmnfarrell.github.io/pandastable/